An Introduction to the Water Elements of EPA's Strategic Plan

 The Protecting America's Waters Goal of the Strategic Plan states:

-Protect and restore our waters to ensure that drinking water is safe, and that aquatic ecosystems sustain fish, plants, and wildlife, and economic, recreational, and subsistence activities.
+Protect and restore waters to ensure that drinking water is safe and sustainably managed, and that aquatic ecosystems sustain fish, plants, wildlife, and other biota, as well as economic, recreational, and subsistence activities.

 Within the Protecting America's Waters Goal, there are two specific objectives -